Catch-ups and rescheduling test sessions

 Bob is in Year 5.
 He has been sick with the flu and was away from school for the entire first week of NAPLAN.

 When he returns to school the following Monday, his class is completing the numeracy test.
-Bob can complete the numeracy test with his classmates on Monday morning.
+Bob completes the numeracy test with his classmates on Monday morning.

-On Monday afternoon, Bob can then complete the writing test in a catch-up session.
+On Monday afternoon, Bob does the writing test in a catch-up session.
 He can then complete the reading test, followed by the conventions of language test on Tuesday.

 Rescheduling test sessions

-Rescheduled tests must occur during the test window.
-Contact your test administration authority if you have any questions about rescheduling.
+Rescheduled tests must occur as soon as possible within the test window.
+Schools should refer to the NAPLAN national protocols for test administration and contact their test administration authority for any questions about rescheduling.